The Impact Plan

 Making public markets impact investing accessible to everyone means offering a cost-effective solution, which this plan’s able to do.

 Our Fossil Fuel Free Plan’s another type of responsible pension plan, however, it differs from the Impact Plan in two fundamental ways; what the fund invests in and how the fund’s managed.
-You can read a dedicated blog about the differences here.
+Read a dedicated blog about the differences.

 The Fossil Fuel Free Plan passively tracks an index of over 1,000 global companies aligned to the Paris Agreement, those which have adjusted their business in preparation for climate transition.
 It does this by using a strong set of exclusion criteria to ensure the index excludes the fossil fuel and tobacco sectors as well as manufacturers of controversial weapons and persistent violators of the UN Global Compact.